HMS Badger (1911): Pre-war

 Badger served with the First Destroyer Flotilla from 1911 and, with her flotilla, joined the British Grand Fleet in 1914 on the outbreak of the First World War.

-The Battle of Heligoland Bight
+First World War

 She was present on 28 August 1914 at the Battle of Heligoland Bight, detached from the First Destroyer Flotilla along with Jackal, Beaver and Sandfly.
 She shared in the prize money for the engagement.

-The Ramming of U-19

 On 24 October 1914 she became the first Allied ship to successfully attack a German Navy U-boat when she rammed off the Dutch coast.
 U-19 was severely damaged but managed to return to port, was repaired and survived the war.